MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-management-service.md

 Follow these steps to reorder the priority of a configuration profile:

 1. Under the **Policy management** pivot, select **Reorder priority**
-1. Select a profile to change and pick its priority number from the dropdown.
+1. Select a profile to change and under **Reorder profile priority**, pick a priority number from the dropdown list.
 1. Select **Save** after you finish making your changes.

 #### Configure a policy for a configuration profile